 John Shirk

 avatar

-JOHN SHIRK – Today’s Focus on God’s goodness is found in Luke 4:18 and 19.
+JOHN SHIRK – Today’s Focus on God’s Goodness is found in Hebrews 7:26 and 27.

-The Ministry of Jesus reveals the goodness of God and is a reason to give thanks in the Year of Gratitude.
+The Sacrifice of Jesus reveals the goodness of God and is a reason to give thanks in the Year of Gratitude.

+John Shirk